-A statutory declaration is a written statement that allows a person to declare something to be true.
+A statutory declaration is a written statement which you sign and declare to be true before an authorised witness.

-> Commonwealth statutory declarations
+Commonwealth statutory declarations

 Commonwealth statutory declarations are generally used in matters concerning the Commonwealth or the Australian Capital Territory.

 Anyone can make a statutory declaration under the Statutory Declarations Act 1959, including minors and retirees.